 A medium depth chemical peel consists of Trichloroacetic acid (known as a TCA peel).
 It penetrates the skin more deeply than the superficial peel, with stronger effects.
 The trade-off, however, is a less comfortable procedure with a longer recovery time.
 This procedure also costs more than a superficial peel.
 Recovery can take a full week or longer.

 A deep peel is the most intense.
 It is also the most expensive and has the longest recovery.
 However, this peel, containing Phenol, does have a much stronger effect and can combat more persistent problems, like skin lesions and deep wrinkles.
 Deep chemical peels tend to bleach the top layer of the skin.
 Therefore, we do not recommend these for darker skin tones.
 These are reserved for individuals with skin wrinkling around the lips, deep wrinkles from sun exposure and deeper scars.

 Does a Chemical Peel Hurt?

-A chemical peel does not hurt.
-However, it may cause some discomfort.
-Most patients will feel tingling and a slight burning sensation, which will subside shortly after the procedure has been completed.
+While not necessarily painful, a peel may cause some discomfort.
+Most patients will feel tingling and a slight burning sensation, which will subside shortly after completion of the procedure.
 Phenol peels result in a greater degree of discomfort, but the practitioner should plan for this before the procedure begins.

 It is very common to combine a chemical peel with another procedure.
 Microdermabrasion is one such procedure that provide effective results when combined with a peel.
-This will be considered a combination program that can be repeated every six weeks.
+You may consider a combination program repeated every six weeks.

 There are many alternatives to consider.
 Individuals looking to reduce fine lines, blotchiness and other mild skin conditions may benefit from a chemical peel, which removes dead skin cells and accelerates the generation of new skin.
 If deep wrinkles are the issue, a Phenol peel may help, but patients may also want to consider another treatment such as BOTOX or Dysport.